aws/sagemaker-python-sdk/README.rst

 MXNet Module serialization in SageMaker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you train function returns a ``Module`` object, it will be serialized by the default Module serialization system, unless you‚Äôve specified a custom ``save`` function.
+If you train function returns a ``Module`` object, it will be serialized by the default Module serialization system, unless youíve specified a custom ``save`` function.

 The default serialization system generates three files: